 The edns-udp-size option sets the EDNS UDP size that is advertised by named when querying the remote server.
-Valid values are 512 to 4096 bytes (values outside this range will be silently adjusted).
+Valid values are 512 to 4096 bytes (values outside this range will be silently adjusted to the nearest value within it).
 This option is useful when you wish to advertises a different value to this server than the value you advertise globally, for example, when there is a firewall at the remote site that is blocking large replies.